eho-tacc/frictionless_schema_tutorial/notes/20210524_tutorial_slides.md

 TwoSix_100K,EEHEE_rd1_0043_another1,EEHEE
 ```

-There are three errors here:
+There are **three** errors here:

-A. The value `EEHEE_rd1_0043` already appears in `data/stab_scores.csv`, resulting in a non-unique primaryKey error.
+A. The value `EEHEE_rd1_0043` already appears in the `stab_scores` Data Resource (in `data/stab_scores.csv`), resulting in a non-unique primaryKey error.
 B. `more_stab_scores.csv` has a field `sequence` that is not defined in the schema.
 C. `more_stab_scores.csv` is missing cells for field `stabilityscore`.

-## `step-5a`: Pipelines
+## `step-5a`: Frictionless Pipelines

-We could manually edit the physical CSV files, but as an alternative, Frictionless provides a [transformation toolkit](https://framework.frictionlessdata.io/docs/guides/basic-examples#transforming-data).
-It allows us to write declarative, compostable data transformation pipelines:
+- We could edit the physical CSV files by hand.
+- Alternatively, Frictionless provides a [toolkit for transforming data](https://framework.frictionlessdata.io/docs/guides/basic-examples#transforming-data).
+- It allows us to write declarative, compostable data transformation pipelines:

 ```bash
 cat pipelines/more_stab_scores.pipeline.yaml